-- Parent, staff and others who come onto school grounds are not permitted to smoke/vape anywhere on school grounds. - The use of tobacco/vaping/marajauna is not permitted in cars parked on school grounds. - Tobacco company sponsorship of school-related initiatives is not permitted. - Community use agreements reflect clearly that smoking/vaping is prohibited at all times and in all areas of school buildings and school grounds, by law.
+- Parent, staff and others who come onto school grounds are not permitted to smoke/vape anywhere on school grounds. - The use of tobacco/vaping/marijuana is not permitted in cars parked on school grounds. - Tobacco company sponsorship of school-related initiatives is not permitted. - Community use agreements reflect clearly that smoking/vaping is always prohibited and in all areas of school buildings and school grounds, by law.